epage/cargo-script-mvs/0000-cargo-script.md

   This limits the scope of the conversation and allows an alternative to whatever is decided here.
 - Read-only single-file packages (e.g. running `/usr/bin/package.rs` without root privileges)

+> Disposition: Deferred.
+We feel this can be handled later, either by checking
+> for a manifest field, like `workspace.lock`, or by checking if the lock
+> content exists (wherever it is stored).
+The main constraint is that if we
+> want to embed the lock content in the `.rs` file, we leave syntactic room for
+> it.

 **Location 1: In `CARGO_TARGET_DIR`**